suijingfeng/vkQuake3/README.md

 ```sh
 pacman -S mingw-w64-x86_64-gcc make git
 ```
-4. Grab latest openarena source code from github and compile.
+4. Grab latest source code from github and compile.
 Note that in msys2, your drives are linked as folders in the root directory: C:\ is /c/, D:\ is /d/, and so on.

 ```sh
 git clone https://github.com/suijingfeng/vkQuake3.git